-Remixed brain waves reveal soundtrack of the human brainNovember 14th, 2012 in Neuroscience /
+Remixed brain waves reveal soundtrack of the human brainNovember 14, 2012 in Medicine & Health / Neuroscience

 Scientists have combined and translated two kinds of brain wave recordings into music, transforming one recording (EEG) to create the pitch and duration of a note, and the other (fMRI) to control the intensity of the music.
 The research, published November 14 in the open access journal PLOS ONE by Jing Lu and colleagues from the University of Electronic Science and Technology, China, reveals an improved method to reflect the physiological processes of the scale-free brain in music.